Bouchée à la Reine with Lobster

 - zest of 1 lemon

-- 1 tablespoon (15 ml) dry white wine (Sauvignon Blanc, Muscadet, Sancerre)
+- 1 tbsp (15 ml) dry white wine (Sauvignon Blanc, Muscadet, Sancerre)

 For the Puff Pastry: